North Brabant: Hockey

 North Brabant is home to 3 hockey clubs that play in the Hoofdklasse.
 HC Den Bosch ('s-Hertogenbosch), Oranje Zwart (Eindhoven) and MOP (Vught).
 Oranje Zwart is the most successful of these clubs with many prizes, in the regular competition as well as in Europe.
-The most recent prizes are National Champions in 2014–2015, 2015-2016 and European Champions in 2014–2015.
+The most recent prizes are National Champions in 2014–2015, 2015–2016 and European Champions in 2014–2015.
+In 2016, Oranje Zwart merged with the smaller EMHC into Oranje-Rood.
+Since then, mens team has always played in the highest league.

 Politics

 The States of North Brabant (Staten van Noord-Brabant) have 55 seats and are headed by the King's Commissioner (Commissaris van de Koning), currently Ina Adema.
 Whereas the provincial council (the States-Provincial - Provinciale Staten) is elected by the inhabitants, the Commissioner is appointed by the King and the cabinet of the Netherlands.
 With 10 seats, People's Party for Freedom and Democracy is the largest party in the council, closely followed by Christian Democratic Appeal and Socialist Party, both with 9 seats.

 The daily affairs of the province are taken care of by the Provincial-Executive (Gedeputeerde Staten), which are also headed by the Commissioner; its members (commissioners - gedeputeerden) can be compared with ministers.